hemnath-github/RTA_CaseStudy/README.md

 (i) To identify the Road accident major reason ,

-(ii) Causation of the accident occured reasons like climate,weather, and age wise people involved.
+(ii) Causation of the accident occured reasons like climate,weather, and age wise people involved .

 (iii) To figure out accident correlation.